stratum-mining/stratum/CONTRIBUTING.md

 - Enter our [Discord](https://discord.gg/fsEW23wFYs) server.
 - Find the most appropriate channel for your question (typically it would be [#newbies-qs](https://discord.com/channels/950687892169195530/1012371967992672321)).
-- Provide as much context as you can and submit your question there.
+- For higher chances of getting a quick reply to your questions, it's recommended to provide as much details as possible about the topic you're trying to learn more on.

 We will then take care of the issue and answer to your question as soon as possible.